-\ OPTION: VICTRACK LAND
+VICTRACK LAND

-An option exists to investigate opportunities to lease land from VicTrack to retain the existing Men's Shed within the precinct (see following page for details).
+Continue to investigate potential opportunities to lease land from VicTrack to retain the existing Men's Shed within the precinct.

-J HORSE HITCHING AREA
+HORSE HITCHING AREA

 At the southern end of the car parking area, an area to allow for the loading / unloading of horses accessing the Diamond Creek Trail should be provided.
 Associated water troughs etc could also be investigated if services available.